WomenWhoCode/Berlin/hack-evenings/README.md

 ### Javascript

-An easy leanguage to start coding, since it runs right your browser.
+An easy language to start coding, since it runs right your browser.
 You can create from websites to robust applications (both client and server-side).

   * Learn by coding: http://codecademy.com/
   * Learn through self-paced coding challenges, build projects: https://www.freecodecamp.com/